 Items needed for solar panel installation

 8 solar panels rated at 250W

 50ft AWG 6 Red and Black Solar wire

-Ensure that the electrical wire is facing top up.
+Ensure that the electrical wire is facing top-up.
 Because this is closest to our combiner box.
 Here we are tightening the T-Clamp or the mid clams.
 These are actually situated between two solar panels and you tighten the ones at the top and also the one at the bottom.
 If you look keenly in this video you can see where the T-Clamp binds the two adjacent solar panels together.
-And at the end we use end L-Clamps.
+And at the end, we use end L-Clamps.
 We only use end L-Clamps at the end of the row.
-You will therefore need 4 end clamp for each row of solar panels with two at each end.
+You will, therefore, need a 4 end clamp for each row of solar panels with two at each end.
 Here we are tightening up the Mid-Clamps some more on our solar panel installation.

 Electrical connection for solar panel installation

 Crawl underneath your solar panels and connect your electrical wires together, that is the tough part.
 But this is pretty straight forward.
 When you are connecting your solar panels in series you connect the negative of one solar panel to the positive of the other.
 We keep two panels in series.
 For our 8 panel installation, we actually have four groups of two panels.
 Each connected to a 15AMP circuit breaker in our combiner box.

 Here we are laying out the second row.
 We ensure that the row is properly situated and we also ensure that the shadow from the front row is not cast on the solar panels in the back row.
 This is important because shadowing will negatively impact the productivity of your solar panel installation.
 You bore some more holes using your 8mm drill bit.
 Most of all ensure that the hole is 35mm deep in order for the Raul bolts to fit.

 The combiner box installation